Other ways to express future – be about to, be due to, etc.

 We can use be to + infinitive in different situations.

-Be to + infinitive is often used in news reports to talk about official arrangements and about events that are planned or expected to happen.
+Be to + infinitive is often used in news reports to talk about official arrangements and events that are planned or expected to happen.
 The meaning is usually something like ‘it is expected’.

 - Prince William is to visit Paris for the first time since his mother died. (=It is expected that Prince William will…)